Last Embrace: Reception

 The film received mixed reviews from critics.
 Vincent Canby in The New York Times wrote of Scheider: "No other leading actor can create so much tension out of such modest material."
-As of July 2022, Last Embrace holds a rating of 58% on Rotten Tomatoes, based on 24 reviews.
+As of March 2025, Last Embrace holds a rating of 58% on Rotten Tomatoes, based on 26 reviews with the consensus: "Last Embrace benefits from a strong cast led by the ever-likable Roy Scheider, but its increasingly implausible story makes it difficult to hold on."